-Minutes later, we’re settled on one of the smaller couches in a giant living area adjacent the kitchen and dining area.
-Briony and Mason arrive minutes later, dragging chairs from somewhere else, so they can join us.
-And as we talk about the duets, and I polish off my second Vodka and watermelon, I start to relax.
+Minutes later, we’re settled on one of the smaller couches in a giant living area adjacent to the kitchen and dining area.
+Briony and Mason arrive minutes later, dragging chairs from somewhere else so they can join us.
+And as we talk about the duets, and I polish off my second vodka and watermelon, I start to relax.
 By the time Asher finds us, I’m actually enjoying myself and happy to see him.

 I grin up at him.
 “Hey.”

-His lips twitch as he sweeps his eyes over me, probably noting my cheeks flaming.
+His lips twitch as he sweeps his eyes over me, probably noting the colour in my cheeks.
 From the alcohol, of course.
-The adrenaline of squaring off against Ainsley left and I’ve felt fine.
+The adrenaline of squaring off against Ainsley left long ago and I’ve been relaxed.
 Until now, anyway.
 Now, it’s like I’m experiencing the adrenaline rush of singing with him all over again.

-He leans in, ducking his head and whispering in my ear, “Are you drunk?”
+He leans in, ducking his head and whispers in my ear, “Are you drunk?”

-I shake my head as his hot breath slides over my skin, leaving goosebumps to spring up all over my skin.
+I shake my head as his hot breath slides over my skin, leaving goosebumps to spring up all over my body.
 I turn my head slightly, looking up at him.
 It’s a mistake.
-He’s so close to me, his lips within inches of mine and I have to clench my hand to stop myself from reaching for him to pull him into me.
+He’s so close to me, his lips within inches of mine, and I have to clench my hand to stop myself from reaching for him to pull him into me.

 “What did Ainsley and her friends say to you earlier?” he asks, jarring me out of my too-hot fantasies.